 A Plain English Explanation

 To be clear, I'm going to avoid tech-speak and explain search engine optimisation using familiar language.
-I'm doing this so those in the c-suite can better understand the what and why of SEO, because believe me when I say it, this stuff matters, and you should care about it.
+I'm doing this so those in the c-suite, who aren't directly involved in this stuff, can better understand the what and why of SEO.
+Because believe me when I say it, this stuff matters, and you absolutely should care about it.

 Why Should You Care?